 Growing in stable parts of southfacing slopes and in well developed heath.
 Only found on calcareous substrates.
 Often with Dryas octopetala and/or Cassiope tetragona.

 Thermophilous.
 Restricted to the middle arctic tundra zone and the weakly continental section.
-The species is known only from four small areas in Spitsbergen: the Uversøyra – Bogegga area south of Brøggerhalvøya (Oscar II Land), the Blomstrand area at Kongsfjorden (Haakon VII Land), and Kapp Smith (James I Land) and Nathorstdalen (Dickson Land) at Dicksonfjorden in the Isfjorden area.
+The species is known only from five small areas in Spitsbergen: the Uversøyra – Bogegga area south of Brøggerhalvøya (Oscar II Land), the Blomstrand area at Kongsfjorden (Haakon VII Land), Kapp Smith (James I Land) and Nathorstdalen (Dickson Land) at Dicksonfjorden and Wordiekammen (Dickson Land) at Billefjorden in the Isfjorden area.

 The general distribution is circumpolar where it is frequent in the shrub and southern arctic tundra and scattered in the middle arctic tundra zone.
 In Europe it reaches south to S Norway.